bentomhall/nih-system/homebrewery/world/player-options.md

 **Weapons:** all weapons
 **Tools:** None
 **Saving Throws:** Strength, Constitution
-**Skills:** Choose two from Acrobatics, Animal, Handling, Athletics, History, Insight, Intimidation, Perception, and Survival
+**Skills:** Choose two from Acrobatics, Animal Handling, Athletics, History, Insight, Intimidation, Perception, and Survival

 #### Equipment
 You start with the following equipment, in addition to the equipment granted by your background: